tiagofgon/CoR-HPX/README.md

-# PlaCoRHPX
+# PlaCoR-HPX
 Resource oriented Computing Platform

 # Installation

 ## Requirements
 The PlaCoRHPX library requires C++17 features, if you use GCC you need GCC >= 7 (GCC 7.4.0 are used for development and testing).
-CMake 3.0 (or later) is required for the build and testing process of the Runtime.
+CMake 3.12 (or later) is required for the build and testing process of the Runtime.
 Libssh 0.8 (or later) is also required to spawning processes dynamicly.

-The PlaCoRHPX library is built on HPX.
+The PlaCoR-HPX library is built on HPX.
 In order to build HPX as the necessary requirement, please refer to either:
 <br />
 **HPX Wiki:** [https://github.com/STEllAR-GROUP/hpx/wiki/HPX-Resource-Guide](https://github.com/STEllAR-GROUP/hpx/wiki/HPX-Resource-Guide)
 <br />